Godfrey Brown (athlete): Biography

+Brown won three AAA Championships titles; two 440 yards titles at the 1936 AAA Championships and 1938 AAA Championships and one 880 yards title at the 1939 AAA Championships.

+Siblings

 His sister Audrey and brother Ralph were also notable athletes, Audrey winning a silver in 4 × 100 m relay at the 1936 Olympics and Ralph won the British AAA championships title in 440 yd hurdles in 1934.